busecolak/k8s-hello-world/README.md

 # k8s-hello-world
 ## Automation for the Nodejs Hello World app

-This folder contains the Ansible playbook used to automate all the manual steps in building and deploying the example [Nodejs Hello World app](https://github.com/busecolak/nodejs-hello-world).
+This folder contains the Ansible playbook used to automate all the manual steps in deploying the example [Nodejs Hello World app](https://github.com/busecolak/nodejs-hello-world).

+The main playbook will create the following k8s resources with given service_name (default: helloworld) in given namespace (default: testing).

+* Deployment
+* Service
+* Ingress
+* HPA objects (using build-in CPU metric)

 ## Usage